If you or someone at home has symptoms of COVID-19, follow the advice on the nhs.uk website.

 There are also Minor Injury Units at Tetbury Hospital (open 8.30am to 4pm – Mon to Fri) and at Winchcombe Medical Centre (open 8.15am to 6.30pm – Mon – Fri).

-If you have a life threatening emergency you should call 999.
+If you have a life threatening emergency, you should call 999.

-A&E (Emergency Department) services in the county also provide care for people with serious injuries and life threatening conditions.
+Emergency Department services in the county also provide care for people with serious injuries and life threatening conditions.

-*Cheltenham General Hospital (CGH) – there is a consultant-led A&E service at CGH, 8am to 8pm, 7 days a week.
+Cheltenham General Hospital (CGH) – there is a consultant-led service at CGH, 8am to 8pm, 7 days a week.
 There is an overnight nurse led service – 8pm to 8am, 7 days a week.
 During this overnight period, ‘blue light’ emergencies (i.e. life threatening conditions and serious injuries) are treated at Gloucestershire Royal Hospital.

 For advice on the support and care available in Gloucestershire, including support in a Crisis, please visit www.bewellglos.org.uk.